MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm64ec-build.md

     You can choose to leave parts of the solution as x64 as needed.
 However, the more code built as Arm64EC, the more code that will run with native performance on Windows 11 on Arm.
 For any external dependencies, ensure that your project links against the x64 or Arm64EC versions of those projects.

 3. With the new solution platform in place and selected, select **Build** in Visual Studio to start building Arm64EC binaries.
+# The Build menu has several items.
+Which item should I click?

 By design, not all projects in an Arm64EC solution need to be targeting Arm64EC as they can target x64 instead.
 For any such projects that you want to remain as x64, ensure that you configure those projects in the configuration manager to target x64 under the ARM64EC solution build.